Compliance and audit trail

 What gets logged

-Every cancel-flow session writes one row to the sessions table.
-The row carries:
+Every cancel-flow session writes one row to your dashboard.
+It carries:

 - The session ID, subscription ID, and merchant ID.

-testorlive). - Every offer evaluation — eligible, ineligible, the reason — at session-create and again at mutation-time.
+- Every offer evaluation — eligible, ineligible, the reason — at session-create and again when the change is applied.

-Each step the customer views, accepts, or declines also gets a row in the events table.
+Each step the customer views, accepts, or declines also gets recorded.
 That gives you a per-step funnel — how many sessions saw the discount offer, how many accepted, how many declined and went to the next step.

-The deterministic IDs prevent double-counting on retries.
-A network blip that causes the widget to retry the same /complete call commits exactly one Stripe mutation and writes exactly one outcome.
+Deterministic request IDs prevent double-counting on retries.
+A network blip that causes the widget to retry commits exactly one Stripe mutation and writes exactly one outcome.

 Where the audit trail lives

-- Sessions table.
-One row per cancel-flow session.
-Surfaced in your dashboard at Cancellations with a 30-day rolling window.
+- Cancellations view.
+One row per cancel-flow session, surfaced in your dashboard with a 30-day rolling window.

-- Merchant dashboard tasks.
-Manual cancellation requests show up as tasks tied to the subscription ID.
-Each task carries the reason the automated path was blocked and the timestamp.
+- Dashboard tasks.
+Manual cancellation requests show up as tasks tied to the subscription ID, each carrying the reason and the timestamp.

 - Customer confirmation email.
-Sent through the notification outbox on every manual cancellation request.
-Delivery is durable — first attempt inline, retried by a background worker until it succeeds.
+Sent through a durable outbox on every manual cancellation request.
+The first attempt happens inline; if it fails, a background worker retries with exponential backoff for up to 24 hours.

 What Unchurn does not promise